duydnguyen/tan/README.md

 tan
 ---

-An implementation of the Adaptive Neyman test for ChIP-seq differential analysis
+An Implementation Of the Adaptive Neyman Test for ChIP-seq Differential Analysis